coder/coder/docs/platforms/gcp.md

 ![Coder on GCP Marketplace start](../images/platforms/gcp/start.png)

-That's all!
+That's all.
 Use the UI to create your first user, template, and workspace.
 We recommend starting with a Docker template since the instance has Docker pre-installed.